Odaiko New England

 Odaiko New England Helps Celebrate the Harvard Lampoon Castle’s 100th Birthday

 As Mark said, “The Cool Factor was definitely on the high side!”
-How often do you get to drum in the middle of Harvard Square amidst a laser light show with fog machines and a confetti storm - all while staring down a 2-3 story float shaped like a Harvard Prof???
-That’s cool enough, but then add to that the reason why [...]
+How often do you get to drum in the middle of Harvard Square amidst a laser light show with fog machines and a confetti storm – all while staring down a 2-3 story float shaped like a Harvard Prof???
+That’s […]

 National Anthem with Tiger Okoshi